RandomGuyJCI/Optimize-EyeWire-SmallRes/README.md

 - Fix the issue of the hidden part of the page being shown when dragging the Scout's Log toolbar to the right
 - Improve the look of the generic select elements
 - Add settings to toggle the features
+- Make a compact Scout's Log orientation but less compact than KrzysztofKruk's compact Scout's Log